James B. Carey: Background

-James Barron Carey, of Irish descent, was born in Philadelphia, Pennsylvania on August 12, 1911, one of the eleven children of John C. and Margaret (née Loughery) Carey.
+James Barron Carey, was born in Philadelphia, Pennsylvania on August 12, 1911 of Irish descent, one of the eleven children of John C. and Margaret (née Loughery) Carey.
 His father was a paymaster at the United States Mint in Philadelphia.
 Carey attended St. Theresa's Parochial School.
 The family moved to Glassboro, New Jersey where he graduated from Glassboro High School.
 At the age of fourteen he was making trellises in a local factory after school hours and during summers; while still in school he worked part-time as an apprentice projectionist in a Glassboro motion picture theater.
 The head projectionist, who was an officer in the film operators' union, reportedly gave Carey the theory and practice of the labor movement.